The course descriptions are listed below.

 The purpose of this course is to examine the key developmental tasks of middle childhood, including the development of achievement motivation, positive peer relationships, moral responsibility, self-regulation, and initial mastery of the skills important to one’s culture.
 Students will observe children in various settings, including school, organized sports, and informal play settings, to investigate how the peer culture influences development.
+This course satisfies the Community engagement requirement of the Core Curriculum.
 Prerequisite: Psychology 140.

 147 Psychology of Gender*

 A critical review of the theory and research on gender from the biological, psychological, and sociological perspectives.
 The course explores the social construction of gender and how it impacts human development and social behavior.
 Throughout the course, the interaction between gender and the complexities of race, culture and sexual orientation is considered.
 Prerequisite: Psychology 1.

 Examines individuals with special needs, be they physical, cognitive, or social/emotional.
 Causes, consequences, and treatment approaches are covered, as well as implications for development issues.
 Students will be required to visit facilities and interview individuals.
 Offered in alternate years.
 Prerequisite: Psychology 140.